Amerika (magazine): History

+The magazine also published the translations of American literature into Russian, in particular the American poetry translated for it by such famous poets of the second wave of Russian emigration as Ivan Elagin and Nikolai Morshen.

 The magazine ceased publication in October 1994.

 Amerika is housed at many major research libraries in the U.S. Full runs of the Russian-language editions, as well as translations of the articles and records related to their distribution, are available at the National Archives and Records Administration's Archives II facility in College Park, Maryland.

 Notable contributors

 From 1946 until 1952, Amerika was edited by Marion K. Sanders.
 The staff also included linguists Horace Lunt, David Simon (son of Solomon Simon) and Dick Burge.

 Jane Jacobs worked for the magazine for many years, writing articles on American architecture, school planning, housing, slum clearance, and U.S. places and cities, presaging some of her work in The Death and Life of Great American Cities.
+Russian émigré Vera Aleksandrova wrote for the magazine from 1946 to 1948.

 Polish-language edition

-Amerika was also published in a Polish-language edition, and it is also available at the National Archives and Records Administration's Archives II facility in College Park, MD.
-Polish resistance fighter Antoni Koper edited the Polish Ameryka from 1958 until he retired in 1972.
+Amerika was also published in a Polish-language edition, which is now archived at the National Archives and Records Administration's Archives II facility in College Park, Maryland.
+Polish resistance fighter Antoni Koper edited the Polish Ameryka from 1958 until his retirement in 1972.